SakshiSatpathy/ReadMe/README.md

 # (A) Computer Science Projects' Description

 This Github (SakshiSatpathy) has private code from homework, labs and projects from the following CS and EECS classes I have taken at UC Berkeley:
-1) Compsci C100 (Principles and Techniques of Data Science)
+1) CompSci C100 (Principles and Techniques of Data Science)
+2) CompSci 189 (Introduction to Machine Learning)
-2) EECS 126 (Probability and Random Processes)
+3) EECS 126 (Probability and Random Processes)
-3) EECS 127 (Optimization Models in Engineering)
+4) EECS 127 (Optimization Models in Engineering)
-4) DES-INV 190-10 (Design and Cybersecurity)
+5) DES-INV 190-10 (Design and Cybersecurity)
-5) CompSci 170 (Efficient Algorithms and Intractable Problems)
+6) CompSci 170 (Efficient Algorithms and Intractable Problems)
-6) CompSci 160 (User Interface Design and Development)
+7) CompSci 160 (User Interface Design and Development)
-7) CompSci 61B (Data Structures)
+8) CompSci 61B (Data Structures)
-8) CompSci 61A (Structure and Interpretation of Computer Programs)
+9) CompSci 61A (Structure and Interpretation of Computer Programs)

 Selected Projects: